hpi-bp1819-naumann/shift-detector/docs/source/installation.rst

 Python Version
 --------------

-We recommend using the latest version of Python 3.
-Morpheus supports Python 3.5 and newer.
+We recommend using the latest version of Python 3. morpheus supports Python 3.5 and newer.

 Dependencies
 ------------

-These distributions will be installed automatically when installing Morpheus.
+These distributions will be installed automatically when installing morpheus.

 * `pandas`_ provides high-performance, easy-to-use data structures and data analysis tools.